dkoslicki/ARK/README.md

-#Warning
-*This repository is still in development, please check back soon*

 #ARKQuikr

 ARKQuikr is an AggRegation of Kmers modification of the QUadratic, Iterative, K-mer based Reconstruction technique  (Quikr) that utilizes sparsity promoting ideas from the field of compressed sensing to reconstruct the composition of a bacterial community (when the input data is a FASTA file of 16S rRNA reads).
 This extremely fast method comes with a several databases that can be custom trained.
 Typically reconstruction is accurate down to the genus level.